f-schi/tinysat/README.md

 # tinysat
-TinySAT is a miniature model for remote sensing and earth observation to investiage change detection and forecasting
+TinySAT is a miniature model for remote sensing and earth observation to investiage change detection and forecasting.

 ## Overview